RomeoLB/sync-tagged-playlist/README.md

 # sync-tagged-playlist - VIDEO ONLY
 Sync video playback for tagged playlist

-This plugin and presentation combo will allow the user to play a specific tagged playlist in sync accross multiple Brightsign players.
+This plugin and presentation combo will allow the user to play a specific tagged playlist in sync across multiple Brightsign players.

 1. You will need to create a Tagged playlist using a BSN.Content account

 <img width="1186" alt="image" src="https://github.com/user-attachments/assets/967d9043-037e-4a2e-8fe9-22f82452eb87">

-2. Make a careful note for the name of the Tagged playlist that you have created in step 1 as you will need to enter that name as as User Variable later on.
+2. Make a careful note for the name of the Tagged playlist that you have created in step 1 as you will need to enter that name as User Variable later on.
 In my example the Tagged playlist name is "Sync-Tagged-playlist" (as per the above print screen)
 3. Download the BrightAuthor:Connected (BACon) presentation "Tag-playlist-sync-Pres.bpfx"
 4. Using the Mac/Windows BACon client set to "Local", open the "Tag-playlist-sync-Pres.bpfx" presentation